-• Energy, Shipbuilding, and Shipping Sector, and Iranian Port Operations.
-Section 1244 (1) blocks the U.S.-based assets; and (2) mandates the imposition of 5 out of 12 ISA sanctions on entities that provide financial, material, technological, or other support, or provide goods or services to Iran's energy, shipbuilding, and shipping sectors, or port operations in Iran.
-The sanctions do not apply when such transactions involved purchases of Iranian oil by countries that have exemptions under P.L.
-112-81, or to the purchase of natural gas from Iran.
-This section went back into effect as of November 5, 2018).
-The blocking of U.S.-based assets is implemented by E.O.
-13846 of August 6, 2018.

-- Dealings in Precious Metals or Materials for Iran's Missile, Nuclear, or Military Programs.
+- Energy, Shipbuilding, and Shipping Sector, and Iranian Port Operations.
+Section 1244 (1) blocks the U.S.-based assets; and (2) mandates the imposition of five out of 12 of the ISA menu of sanctions (see above) on entities that provide financial, material, technological, or other support, or provide goods or services to Iran's energy, shipbuilding, and shipping sectors, or port operations in Iran.
+The sanctions do not apply when such transactions involved purchases of Iranian oil by countries that have SREs (see above) or to the purchase of natural gas from Iran.
+E.O.
+13846 of August 6, 2018 contains blocking of U.S.-based assets. - Dealings in Precious Metals or Materials for Iran's Missile, Nuclear, or Military Programs.
 Section 1245 imposes five out of the 12 sanctions on the ISA menu on entities that provide precious metals to Iran (including gold) or semi-finished metals or software for integrating industrial processes.
-The section affected foreign firms that transferred these items or other precious metals to Iran in exchange for oil or any other product.
-Section 1245 also applies those sanctions to the supply to Iran of any material determined to be used in connection with Iran's nuclear, missile, or military programs.
+Section 1245 also sanctions the supply to Iran of any material determined to be used in connection with Iran's nuclear, missile, or military programs.
 The section mandates the exclusion from the United States of any foreign bank that facilitates any stipulated transaction.
-There is no exception to this sanction for countries that receive the SRE under P.L.
-112-81.
-This section went back into effect on August 7, 2018. - Insurance for Related Activities.
-Section 1246 imposes 5 out of 12 sanctions on the ISA menu on entities that provide underwriting services, insurance, or reinsurance for any transactions sanctioned under any executive order on Iran, ISA, CISADA, the Iran Threat Reduction Act, INKSNA, other IFCA provisions, or any other Iran sanction, as well as to any Iranian SDN.
-(There is no exception for countries exempted under P.L.
-112-81.)
-This provision went back into effect after a 180-day wind-down period (by November 4, 2018). - Exception for Afghanistan Reconstruction.
+There is no exception for countries that receive the SRE. - Insurance for Related Activities.
+Section 1246 imposes five out of 12 sanctions on the ISA menu on entities that provide underwriting services, insurance, or reinsurance for any transactions sanctioned under any executive order on Iran, ISA, CISADA, the Iran Threat Reduction Act, INKSNA, other IFCA provisions, or any other Iran sanction, as well as to any Iranian SDN.
+There is no exception for countries that receive the SRE.

+• Exception for Afghanistan Reconstruction.
 Section 1244(f) of IFCA provides a sanctions exemption for transactions that provide reconstruction assistance for or further the economic development of Afghanistan.
 See JCPOA waivers below.